 Main Subheading

 iMessage is Apple's proprietary messaging service, deeply integrated into its ecosystem of devices.
 It allows users to send texts, photos, videos, and other data over Wi-Fi or cellular data to other Apple users.
 The service is known for its end-to-end encryption, enhanced features like read receipts, and seamless synchronization across iPhones, iPads, and Macs.
-However, unlike some other messaging apps, iMessage lacks a straightforward "unsend" or "delete for everyone" function.
-This means that once a message is sent and delivered, it resides on the recipient's device, and there is no direct way to remove it remotely.
+That said, unlike some other messaging apps, iMessage lacks a straightforward "unsend" or "delete for everyone" function.
+What this tells us is once a message is sent and delivered, it resides on the recipient's device, and there is no direct way to remove it remotely.

 Comprehensive Overview